 Our last example will demonstrate what happens when your last step does not result in a perfect square.

 Great Job!
-You are now prepared to learn how to solve quadratic equations using other methods.
+You are now ready to learn about the Pythagorean Theorem.